Michael Seater: 2005–2014: Life with Derek and further acting work

 Seater garnered wider public recognition for his role as Derek Venturi on the popular Canadian family sitcom, Life with Derek, which was a hit with teens at the time.
 Seater starred on the series from its premiere in 2005 to its finale in 2009, for a total of 70 episodes and four seasons.
 Before the show's cancellation, Seater had written a script for an episode of the fourth season with his brother, Graham.

 In 2009, following the conclusion of Life with Derek, Seater played a character in the Degrassi movie Degrassi Goes Hollywood and in 2010 he starred in the CBC series 18 to Life.
 He also played the recurring role of murderer and criminal mastermind James Gillies in the Canadian series Murdoch Mysteries.

 From 2012 to 2013, Seater also had a recurring role on the Canadian television series Bomb Girls.
 He also appeared in Bomb Girls: Facing the Enemy, a television film based on the series.

 2015–present: Transition into filmmaking

 In 2015, Seater wrote and directed the feature film People Hold On, which was nominated for a Canadian Screen Award for Best Original Song (by Noah Reid).
 The film premiered at the Cinefest Sudbury International Film Festival in 2015.
 It received mixed reviews from critics.

 In 2016, Seater wrote and directed his second feature film, Sadie's Last Days on Earth, which was produced by Shaftesbury Films.
-It was released on December 9, 2016 in theatres.
+It was released on December 9, 2016, in theatres.
 It received mostly negative reviews from critics, and scored a 40% on Rotten Tomatoes.

 Personal life

 Seater identifies as queer, and had input into the creation of his character James, a gay man, on The Wedding Planners.
 He is close friends with his Life with Derek co-star Ashley Leggat.
+He has spoken publicly about the struggles of working in the industry as a child actor, in the wake of the documentary film Quiet on Set in 2024.